melchiormass/amongbot/README.md

 Take the token and copy it to the bot.js file and replace the 'YOUR_DISCORD_BOT_TOKEN' by the token value you got.

-Start your node.js application by doing this commands in order :
+Go to the folder of the script and start your node.js application by doing this commands in order :
 ```
-npm init
-npm install discord.js
+npm install
 node bot.js
 ```